Ramón Rodríguez Chacín: Allegations of links to FARC

 The German magazine Der Spiegel reported in 2008 that Rodriguez Chacín was a frequent guest at FARC camps in Colombia and that Hugo Chávez had assigned him the task of managing communications with FARC.
 In September 2008, The U.S. Department of the Treasury accused Rodriguez Chacín of materially assisting FARC's narcotics trafficking activities; the Venezuelan government said he was not guilty of those charges.

 US intelligence officials claimed that in an email between Rodriguez Chacín and the FARC leadership that he asked to train Venezuela's military in guerrilla tactics as preparation in case the United States invades.
 They also claimed that regarding an alleged 250 million dollar Venezuelan loan to buy weapons, Rodriguez Chacín wrote: "don't think of it as a loan, think of it as solidarity".
 The source for these documents was allegedly a 2008 cross-border raid by Colombian military into Ecuador which destroyed a FARC camp.
-Venezuelan Ambassador to the United States Bernardo Alvarez stated, "We don't recognized [sic] the validity of any of these documents...
+Venezuelan Ambassador to the United States Bernardo Álvarez Herrera stated, "We don't recognized [sic] the validity of any of these documents...
 They are false, and an attempt to discredit the Venezuelan government."

 In 2008, the U.S. Office of Foreign Assets Control (OFAC) sanctioned three current or former Venezuelan government officials, including Rodríguez, saying there was evidence they had materially helped the Revolutionary Armed Forces of Colombia (FARC) in the illegal drug trade.
 The order "freezes any assets the designated entities and individuals may have under U.S. jurisdiction and prohibits U.S. persons from conducting financial or commercial transactions involving those assets".

+Drug trafficking charges in the United States

+After the 2026 United States strikes in Venezuela and capture of Nicolás Maduro by the United States.
+An superseding indictment charged Nicolás Maduro, hCilia Flores, Nicolás Maduro Guerra, Niño Guerrero and Rodríguez Chacín of alleged drug trafficking.